 Participation at all levels is strongly encouraged, with talented and committed staff ensuring that all pupils are given every opportunity to thrive in this aspect of their schooling, regardless of their level of ability.

-To get a genuine feel for the impressive range of activities on offer, please take a look at the School’s many activities highlighted in this section.
+To view the Activities Booklet and the Activities currently on offer, please click on the link below.
+Otherwise, to get a genuine feel for the impressive range of activities we offer, please take a look at the School’s many activities highlighted in the ‘Discover more’ section below.

 The main points of entry into the School are at 11+, 13+ and Sixth Form.
 Entry into other year groups is dependent on availability.
 If you would like to discuss applications, registrations, examinations or entrance procedures please contact the Admissions Team: